(1) POETRY DESTROYED. A sampling of Stoic Cynic’s satirical genius.

 (3) BEST OF 2016.
 Patrick St. Denis of Pat’s Fantasy Hotlist names the five best speculative fiction novels he read in the first half of 2016.
 Number one on the list —

 The bestselling author of the groundbreaking novels Under Heaven and River of Stars, Guy Gavriel Kay is back with a new novel, Children of Earth and Sky, set in a world inspired by the conflicts and dramas of Renaissance Europe.
 Against this tumultuous backdrop the lives of men and women unfold on the borderlands—where empires and faiths collide….

 (4) CLASSIC SF OR COMFORT FICTION?
-James W. Harris finds there are many answers to the question “Who Still Reads 1950s Science Fiction?”
+James Wallace Harris finds there are many answers to the question “Who Still Reads 1950s Science Fiction?”

 When I was growing up, the Golden Age of Science Fiction was considered 1938-1946, mostly due to the editorship of Astounding Science Fiction by John W. Campbell.
 Certainly many of the classic science fiction short stories I read in the early 1960s were reprints from that era.
 Then Peter Graham said, “The Golden Age of science fiction is 12.”
 That felt so right that no other age has ever usurped it.
 The science fiction that imprinted on me at age 12 is the atomic clock by which I’ve measured all science fiction since.